Javascript Menu by Deluxe-Menu.com

 (e) SPECIAL EVENT STATIONS

-• Special event stations are encouraged to enter contests, however, must submit the log as a check log.
+(1) Special event stations are encouraged to enter contests.
+However, a log must be submitted as a check log.

-• Special event station operators are not eligible for contest champion points.
-A special event station gathers much more attention and QSO’s by its very nature and is not fair to other stations.
+(2) Special event station operators are not eligible for contest champion points.
+A special event station gathers much more attention and contacts by its very nature and is not fair to other stations.

 Adjudication